 Skip to main content

-Free Minimum Slope for Metal Roof Calculator: Estimate Costs & Materials
+Free Minimum Slope for Metal Roof Calculator: AG, Standing Seam & Trapezoidal

-Every metal roof profile has a "water-shedding" limit.
-If your roof is too flat, water will back up into the seams or pool around exposed screws, causing catastrophic leaks.
-Use this tool to verify your roof pitch against the minimum slope requirements for various metal roofing systems.
+Every metal roof profile—from corrugated AG panels to trapezoidal sheet metal—has a strict "water-shedding" limit.
+If your roof is too flat, capillary action will draw water up through the seams or pool around exposed screws, causing catastrophic leaks.
+Use this tool to verify your exact roof pitch against the minimum slope requirements for various metal roofing systems.

 How are you reading pitch?